Brittany Kolmel: FC Kansas City

 Taylor was traded from the Western New York Flash to FC Kansas City in November 2015 in exchange for Rebecca Moros.
 In her first season with FC Kansas City she played in every minute in all 20 games.
 On August 13, 2017, she played a full game against the Houston Dash and became the third player in the NWSL to reach 100 caps in the league.
 She also played the full game in each of her first 100 caps, totaling 9090 minutes in these appearances.

 Utah Royals FC

 Taylor carried over to Utah Royals FC when FC Kansas City was sold in November 2017.
 In 2018, she vacated her roster spot to take a break from professional soccer.

-International
+International career

 Taylor represented the United States as a member of the U-20 team that took part in the Nordic Cup in the summer of 2006.
 She was the senior-most member to play for the national team at the 2007 Pan American Games in Brazil.
 Taylor led a defense which shut down Christine Sinclair and the Canadian team to win a silver medal.

 Coaching career

 Kolmel was hired as women's soccer head coach at Marist College in June 2020.
+Kolmel stepped down from her position with Marist in December 2022.

 Personal life

-She and her husband, Jesse Kolmel, had a daughter named Maui Angelina-Maria on January 25, 2020.
+She and her husband, Jesse Kolmel, have a daughter named Maui Angelina-Maria and son, Keanu Anthony.